 - Who Should you Refer to us, and why should they join?

-If they can communicate which language they need us to speak or write to them in, we will do our best to get
+If they can communicate to us the language in which they need us to speak or write to them, we will do our best to set up translation / interpretation.

-- What if they don't Read or write well?
+- What if The potential member doesn't Read or write well?

 * The views, thoughts and opinions stated within the below resources do not necessarily represent Survivor Alliance's organisational stance *